chapmanb/bcbb/abstracts/bosc_2017_bcbio_integration/chapman_bosc.md

 large scale infastructure development.

 The talk will discuss the practicalities of adjusting bcbio to use CWL and WDL.
-We have to balance infrastructure work for the transition to CWL with continued improvement of workflows and community support.
-Testing and documentation of bcbio becomes more complex since we validate analyses, like germline and somatic variant calling with both small and large variants, across many environments.
+We balance infrastructure work for the transition to CWL with continued improvement of workflows and community support.
+Testing and documentation of bcbio is more complex since we validate workflows, like germline and somatic variant calling, in many environments.
 This requires coordination between groups with different focus and directions as platforms, analyses and standards develop.
-This type of high level coordination will become increasingly important as we do more complex science, and we'll describe the role of the open bioinformatics community in enabling it.
+High level collaboration is increasingly important as we do more complex science, and we'll describe the role of the open bioinformatics community in enabling it.